pelosirm/explore-your-options-capstone-react/README.md

 Planned additional features and improvements will allow users to:

 <ul>
-    <li>Be able to add additional info with hike, pictures etc</li>
-    <li>Add more conditional information around the places visiting ie weather and local campgrounds</li>
+    <li>Be able to do more indepth analysis in regards to debt that one would incure</li>
 </ul>

 ## NODE command lines